placey19/highlight/README.md

 A JDK must be installed and setup on the command line so both `java` and `javac` can be executed.

-- Clone repository to a local folder.
+- Clone repository to a local folder
-- Add folder of the repository to your PATH environment variable.
+- Add folder of the repository to your PATH environment variable
-- Run **hlCompile**.
+- Run **hlCompile**
-- Run **hl** to make sure all is well.
+- Run **hl** to make sure all is well

+Optionally just open in IntelliJ IDEA and build the project.

 ## Support & limitations